ButhainaSudi/edi/README.md

 ## Installation

+- Clone the repository
+- cd to project directory
-In the project directory, you can run:
+- In the project you can run:

 ### `yarn start`